NhiNguyencmt8/StretchMapping/README.md

-# Stretch Mapping:  A semantic household tidying project using the Stretch robot
+# Stretch Mapping: Proactive Mapping for Household Tidying

-🤖🧹👕🧸👓 ⊂(▀¯▀⊂ )
+Welcome to **Stretch Mapping**, a semantic household tidying project using the Stretch robot.
+This project focuses on proactive mapping and tidying tasks in household environments.

 ---